microchip-pic-avr-examples/pic18f47q10-cnano-rnbd-rn487x-gettingstarted-mplab-mcc/README.md

             <br />

             **Note:**
-              Any one of the Examples Application can be selected which is common for both RNBD/RN487x
+              Any one of the Examples Application can be selected, which is common for both RNBD and RN487x.

 9. Clock Settings:
     -   From the Project Resource panel under System select Clock Control